utpanna-pradhan/SQL-revision/Practical_questions.md

 FROM students s
 RIGHT JOIN enrollments e ON s.id = e.student_id
 RIGHT JOIN courses c ON e.course_id = c.course_id;

-Find duplicate student names.
+# 26.Find duplicate student names.

-sql
-Copy
-Edit
 SELECT name, COUNT(*)
 FROM students
 GROUP BY name
 HAVING COUNT(*) > 1;

-Get youngest student.
+# 27.Get youngest student.

-sql
-Copy
-Edit
 SELECT * FROM students
 ORDER BY age ASC LIMIT 1;

-Get students whose names end with 'e'.
+# 28.Get students whose names end with 'e'.

-sql
-Copy
-Edit
 SELECT * FROM students WHERE name LIKE '%e';

-Count how many courses each student enrolled in.
+# 29.Count how many courses each student enrolled in.

-sql
-Copy
-Edit
 SELECT s.name, COUNT(e.course_id) AS course_count
 FROM students s
 JOIN enrollments e ON s.id = e.student_id
 GROUP BY s.name;

-Find students who have taken both course 1 and 2.
+# 30.Find students who have taken both course 1 and 2.

-sql
-Copy
-Edit
 SELECT student_id
 FROM enrollments
 WHERE course_id IN (1, 2)
 GROUP BY student_id
 HAVING COUNT(DISTINCT course_id) = 2;

-✅ Subqueries, Set Ops, Aggregate (41–60)
-Get students enrolled in SQL but not in Python.
+# 31.Get students enrolled in SQL but not in Python.

-sql
-Copy
-Edit
 SELECT student_id FROM enrollments WHERE course_id = 1
 EXCEPT
 SELECT student_id FROM enrollments WHERE course_id = 2;

-Find avg age of IT students.
+# 32.Find avg age of IT students.

-sql
-Copy
-Edit
 SELECT AVG(age) FROM students WHERE department = 'IT';

-Display students in alphabetical order.
+# 33.Display students in alphabetical order.

-sql
-Copy
-Edit
 SELECT * FROM students ORDER BY name;

-Show departments in uppercase.
+# 34.Show departments in uppercase.

-sql
-Copy
-Edit
 SELECT UPPER(department) FROM students;

-Concatenate name and department.
+# 35.Concatenate name and department.

-sql
-Copy
-Edit
 SELECT CONCAT(name, ' - ', department) AS info FROM students;

-Display email in lowercase.
+# 36.Display email in lowercase.

-sql
-Copy
-Edit
 SELECT LOWER(email) FROM students;

-Show current date.
+# 37.Show current date.

-sql
-Copy
-Edit
 SELECT CURRENT_DATE;

-Round age/3 to 2 decimal places.
+# 38.Round age/3 to 2 decimal places.

-sql
-Copy
-Edit
 SELECT ROUND(age/3.0, 2) FROM students;

-Count total enrolled records.
+# 39.Count total enrolled records.

-sql
-Copy
-Edit
 SELECT COUNT(*) FROM enrollments;

-Count unique students in enrollments.
+# 40.Count unique students in enrollments.

-sql
-Copy
-Edit
 SELECT COUNT(DISTINCT student_id) FROM enrollments;

-✅ DDL, DCL, Transactions (61–80)
-Create backup of students table.
+# 41.Create backup of students table.

-sql
-Copy
-Edit
 CREATE TABLE students_backup AS SELECT * FROM students;

-Delete all records from enrollments (keep table).
+# 42.Delete all records from enrollments (keep table).

-sql
-Copy
-Edit
 DELETE FROM enrollments;

-Truncate enrollments (reset auto ID, fast delete).
+# 43.Truncate enrollments (reset auto ID, fast delete).

-sql
-Copy
-Edit
 TRUNCATE TABLE enrollments;

-Drop table courses.
+# 44.Drop table courses.

-sql
-Copy
-Edit
 DROP TABLE courses;

-Create user 'devuser'.
+# 45.Create user 'devuser'.

-sql
-Copy
-Edit
 CREATE USER 'devuser' IDENTIFIED BY 'password';

-Grant SELECT on students to devuser.
+# 46.Grant SELECT on students to devuser.

-sql
-Copy
-Edit
 GRANT SELECT ON students TO devuser;

-Revoke SELECT from devuser.
+# 47.Revoke SELECT from devuser.

-sql
-Copy
-Edit
 REVOKE SELECT ON students FROM devuser;

-Start transaction.
+# 48.Start transaction.

-sql
-Copy
-Edit
 START TRANSACTION;

-Commit transaction.
+# 49.Commit transaction.

-sql
-Copy
-Edit
 COMMIT;

-Rollback transaction.
+# 50.Rollback transaction.

-sql
-Copy
-Edit
 ROLLBACK;

-✅ Window Functions, Analytics, More Joins (81–100) Assign row numbers to students.
+# 51.Assign row numbers to students.

 sql
 Copy
 Edit
 SELECT name, ROW_NUMBER() OVER (ORDER BY name) AS row_num FROM students;
-Rank students by age.
+# 52.Rank students by age.

 sql
 Copy
 Edit
 SELECT name, age, RANK() OVER (ORDER BY age DESC) AS age_rank FROM students;
-Find lead/lag of student ages.
+# 53.Find lead/lag of student ages.

 sql
 Copy